Generating isospectral but not isomorphic quantum graphs: Generating sets with more than one type of hot vertices

 \subsection{Generating graphs and isospectral sets having many hot vertices by attachments}

 We have empirically found a way to generate graphs having many vertices with the same $M$-function by attachments.
 This we will exemplify using the graphs in Fig. \ref{fig:dhotvertices}d).
-If we attach all four graphs to each other at their green vertices, we will have a new large graph that has four hot vertices.
+If we attach all four graphs to each other at their green vertices, we will have a new large graph that has four hot vertices and we can generate twelve such graphs which are all isospectral to each other.
 These vertices originate from the red vertices in Fig. \ref{fig:dhotvertices}d).
-Naturally we expect this behaviour to hold also for other graphs but we have very few examples of graphs with many hot vertices so we cannot test much.
-It is possible to use the graphs constructed using loops in Section 10, but we want graphs without any symmetry.
+This behaviour will also hold for other graphs but we have very few examples of graphs with many hot vertices.
+It is possible to use the graphs constructed using loops described in Section 10, but we want graphs without any symmetry.